anoma/namada/docs/src/user-guide/wallet.md

 For the ledger and intent gossip commands that use keys and addresses, you can enter their aliases as as defined in the wallet (case-sensitive).

-By default, keys are stored encrypted (unless the `--unsafe-dont-encrpt`).
+By default, keys are stored encrypted (unless the `--unsafe-dont-encrypt`).
 Currently, the anoma client can load the password via:
 - file, by exporting a ENV variable called ANOMA_WALLET_PASSWORD_FILE with value the path to a file containg the password.
 - env variable, by exporting a ENV variable called ANOMA_WALLET_PASSWORD with value the actual password.
 - stdin, the client will prompt for a password.